World oil prices decreased

 Report informs, price for Brent crude oil declined in the world markets.
-So, price for this crude reduced by3,38% or 1,65 USD and amounted 47,16 USD per barrel.
+So, price for this crudereduced by 0,47% or 0,18 USD and amounted to 37,74 USD per barrel.

 Share in Facebook